axlothecook/Create_Resume-umbrella/README.md

 # Resume Creator Umbrella repo
-A full-stack resume builder.
+An umbrella repo for the full-stack resume builder project.
 Enables users to create, save, update and delete professional resumes.

 The project is split across three repositories: